 Many owners uprate their TT handling options by installing Coilover suspension.
 It is a priority because it increases how well they enjoy the car.

 There’s no doubt that most TT factory suspension setups require tweaking.
 Want to enhance your cornering and handling?
-Few degrees of toe-in for stability or toe-out for cornering, -0.9 to 1.5, and a few negative camber will get there.
-Also, drop the car by a few millimeters, say 29mm to 3mm, and install modified stiffer dampers.
+Few degrees of toe-in for stability or toe-out for cornering, -0.9 to 1.5 and a few negative camber will get there.
+Also, drop the car by a few millimetres, say 29mm to 3mm, and install modified stiffer dampers.

 One of the best suspension options in the world is the magnetic suspension option.
 It can be challenging to improve on this part.
 However, if the TT has dampers and conventional springs, it is possible.
 It’ll offer you a wide variety of aftermarket options.